davidaramant/PashuaNetBindings/readme.md

 * Slapping on "Control" at the end of the class name (could possibly using ActualName thing)
 * Base class needed?
 * Magic to parse output

+MANUAL TODOS:
+* Completion enum is written as int, not string
 * Validation of properties when writing
-* Output type of the control

-MANUAL TODOS:
-* Some enums are not consistent (numbers vs strings)